I’m often asked how much to costs to travel the world.

 Monthly cost: $1000+ / €900+ / £650+

-Expect to need about $1000 a month for many countries (e.g. much of Latin America, South- and Southeast Asia, the Balkans in other cheap destinations in Europe, and so on).
-You may have to stay in somewhat rustic places at times and “live like a local” a bit, but you will generally be able to afford an otherwise comfortable lifestyle with very few real restrictions.
+Expect to need about $1000 a month for many budget-friendly countries in Latin America, South- and Southeast Asia, the Balkans in other cheap destinations in Europe.
+You may have to “live like a local” a bit sometimes, but you will generally be able to afford an otherwise comfortable lifestyle with very few real restrictions.

 As a rough rule of thumb, it takes about $1000 a month, give or take, to travel in many developing countries.

-With such a budget, you will be easily able to afford hostel beds or basic hotel rooms (particularly if shared between 2 persons), go sightseeing whenever you’d like, have sit-down restaurant meals multiple times a day, and move about using local transportation, tourist shuttle services, or the occasional short-distance flight.
+With such a budget, you can easily afford hostel beds or basic hotel rooms (particularly if shared between 2 people), go sightseeing whenever you’d like, have sit-down restaurant meals multiple times a day, and move about using local transportation, tourist shuttle services, or the occasional short-distance flight.

 Option 3.
 Travel frugally in expensive countries